|

 Source: Fairchild Tropical Botanic Garden, Miami, FL

 Originally described to science in 1826 by botanist Adrian Hardy Haworth (1768-1833), according to all available published scientific articles, Epiphyllum phyllanthus is a rain forest cactus species.
 But then, what is a "rain forest"?
 Within the genus Epiphyllum you will find an unusual group of epiphytic (tree dwelling) cacti that range from southern Mexico through Central America and into almost all of tropical South America.
 Species within the genus Epiphyllum are cacti although they don't often present themselves with the same thorny characteristics as the cacti seen growing in the desert.
-Despite their tropical nature, they are still true cacti and are members of the larger plant family Cactaceae.
-For those unacquainted with botanical terms, an epiphyte is a plant that grows upon another plant.
-These species are not parasitic but instead are closer to guests.
-They don't draw nourishment from the host, which is normally a tree, but instead use the host as a support in the rain forest in order to gain better access to brighter light.
-I am admittedly a neophyte when it comes to Epiphyllum species.
-In addition to the plant shown above I have two other species (or hybrids) that are still immature, but I make it a point to have the scientific names of specimens in my collection verified either through a scientific text or by a botanical source, often a botanist.
-But still, those cursory identifications sometimes are found to be incorrect.
-Through conferences, phone calls, personal visits and having traded many emails, with numerous qualified botanists I have learned that a cursory examination of a photograph or even a casual examination of a living specimen often offers only an "opinion" as to the species.
+Despite their tropical nature, they are true cacti and are members of the larger plant family Cactaceae.
+For those unacquainted with botanical terms, an epiphyte (ep-a-FIT) is simply a plant that grows upon another plant.
+Plants within this genus are highly variable.
+For additional information on natural variation: Click here.
+These species are not parasitic but instead are closer to guests of the host plant.
+Epiphyllum don't draw nourishment from the host, which is normally a tree and often one that is dead, but instead use the host as a support in the rain forest in to gain better access to brighter light.
+And despite one common name, plants in this genus have no relationship to any orchid species.
+To compound any internet research on this species, almost all the photos of the bloom found on the internet as Epiphyllum phyllanthus are of an entirely different species, some including Zygocactus.
+As a result, accepting information on this Epiphyllum species found generically on the internet is little more than believing internet gossip.
+I am admittedly a neophyte when it comes to Epiphyllum species since my specialty is members of the family Araceae (aroids).
+In addition to the plant shown above I have two other species (or hybrids) that are still immature but I make it a point to have the scientific names of specimens in my collection verified either through a scientific text or by a botanical source, often a botanist.
+In the years I have been maintaining this website I have been fortunate to become personal friends with some of the world's best rain forest botanists and tropical plant experts.
+The cursory identifications offered are still found to be incorrect.
+Through conferences, phone calls, personal visits and having traded many emails with numerous qualified botanists I have learned that a cursory examination of a single photograph or even a casual examination of a living specimen often offers only an "opinion" as to the species.
 And the genus Epiphyllum is well known to be complicated by the fact that specimens not in bloom are often confused with other genera.
 As a result, I am often dubious when any self proclaimed "expert" offers the species name of a plant by simply glancing at a photo.
+Much more detailed information is necessary to be certain beyond a doubt.
+But still, I see these self proclaimed "experts" hand out "beyond a doubt" scientific names on plant forums by seeing only a single photo.
+In early 2001 I took the specimen shown above, which was substantially smaller at the time, along with a photo of a bloom produced by the parent to a botanic garden in Miami, FL and asked for an identification.
+That ID came back as Epiphyllum oxypetalum.
+Now, due to the help of a concerned reader I have learned the plant is not what I had always thought.
+This is the note which I regret came unsigned, "The foliage is very distinctive on an oxy and can usually be id'd without seeing the bloom.
+In your case, I have seen the bloom, and it is not like any oxypetalum I have ever seen.
+I referred your website photo to someone who has written many books and lectured on the subject of epiphytes, and he believes that your plant is Epiphyllum phyllanthus subspecies phyllanthus."
+As a result, I located a copy of the scientific description of the species (see that at the bottom of this page) and completed a more thorough search for the true species' information.
+After doing so I have updated this page with all the current scientific information I can locate along with personal comments from a variety of qualified rain forest experts.
+Based on the scientific material as well as other information I've been able to uncover, the specimen in our collection at least strongly appears to be Epiphyllum phyllanthus subspecies phyllanthus.

 Although you can find over 80